Metarishi2/logicfunnels-tracker/docs/README.md

 - Consistent, modern design system across all dashboards
 - Responsive, mobile-friendly layouts
 - All icons, buttons, and UI elements match the new theme
-- Footer: "© 2025 Copyright Webxela and Designed by Webxela | Uimitra" (with links)
+- Footer: "© 2025 Copyright gigzs and Designed by gigzs | Uimitra" (with links)

 ## 🛠️ Tech Stack
 - **Frontend**: React 18, React Router DOM